-Dielectric Manufacturing helps manufacturers design and build better products through our prototyping service.
+Dielectric Manufacturing helps manufacturers design and build better products through our metal and plastic prototyping service.
 Prototyping is an excellent way to test a component before investing in full-scale production.
 With our prototyping services, you can test multiple versions of your design before manufacturing for optimal results.

-Our customers rely on our extensive design experience and our expertise in plastic and metal materials to collaborate in the design of parts and components for their manufacturing or assembly processes.
+Our customers rely on our extensive design experience and our expertise in the properties of plastic and metal materials to collaborate in the design of parts and components for their manufacturing or assembly processes.

 That includes prototyping of new products and enhancements to existing products.